socnetv/app/docs/roadmaps/roadmap_ws5_matrices_modernization.md

 (`graph/reporting/graph_reports.cpp:5698`) for the `MATRIX_DISTANCES_EUCLIDEAN`/`HAMMING`/`JACCARD`/
 `MANHATTAN`/`CHEBYSHEV` cases — no cancel guards yet.

+### Correctness (found while building WS6.7's `kernel_matrix_v8`)

+**C1 — `createMatrixAdjacencyInverse()` reports `invertible=true` for a mathematically singular
+matrix** ([#269](https://github.com/socnetv/app/issues/269)).
+Its singularity check (`graph/matrices/graph_matrix_adjacency.cpp:143`) is backwards: it runs the LU-decomposition inversion regardless of whether the input can actually be inverted, then scans the *result* for any nonzero off-diagonal entry to decide "not singular."
+A singular input still produces output — just numerical garbage from a near-zero pivot — and that garbage usually has nonzero off-diagonal entries too, so the check gets fooled.
+Confirmed directly: `TinyPath_N3_E2` (a 3-node path graph) has two structurally-equivalent end nodes, so its adjacency matrix has two identical columns and is therefore singular by construction (det=0); the computed "inverse" contained `1e+20`/`-1e+20` entries (the classic near-zero-pivot blowup signature) while `invertible` still read `true`.
+Anything trusting that flag before using the inverse — Information Centrality is the real downstream consumer — could silently compute on garbage for singular/disconnected/tree-shaped networks with no signal anything went wrong.

+**Proposed fix, not yet implemented:** check pivot magnitude *during* LU decomposition (`ludcmp()`, feeding `Matrix::inverse()` at `src/matrix.cpp:1256`) rather than inspecting the inverted result afterward — flag singular the moment a pivot is smaller than some epsilon, instead of running the division anyway.
+The epsilon should be a *relative* tolerance (scaled to the matrix's own entry magnitudes), not a fixed absolute cutoff like `1e-11` — the right "basically zero" threshold for a 0/1 adjacency matrix isn't necessarily right for a weighted matrix with entries in the thousands.
+Not scoped into a specific milestone yet; natural fit alongside A5 (cancellation-aware algebra kernels) since both touch `Matrix::inverse()`'s internals.

 ## Milestones

 ### A1 — Inventory (done as part of this design pass)